ToniEstarlich/The-Global-News/README.md

 Validation Error:
  Module <rootDir>/setupTests.js in the setupFilesAfterEnv option was not found.
  ```
-This occurs because Jest is looking for a setupTests.js file to configure the testing environment, such as adding custom matchers from @testing-library/jest-dom.
+This occurs because Jest is looking for a `setupTests.js` file to configure the testing environment, such as adding custom matchers from @testing-library/jest-dom.
 Without this file, Jest will not know how to properly set up the environment for testing.

 ---
-## Solution: Adding setupTests.js
+## Solution: Adding `setupTests.js`
 Create the setupTests.js File:
-Add a new file called setupTests.js in the root directory of your project, next to package.json.
+Add a new file called `jest.setup.js` in the root directory of your project, next to package.json.

 ## Add Jest DOM Import:
-Import @testing-library/jest-dom into the setupTests.js file:
+Import @testing-library/jest-dom into the jest.setup.js file:

 ```javascript

 import '@testing-library/jest-dom';
 Update Jest Configuration:
 ```
-In your package.json, add a setupFilesAfterEnv key to the Jest configuration.
+In the package.json, add a setupFilesAfterEnv key to the Jest configuration.
 This will tell Jest where to look for the setup file.

 ## Example: